 - Replace older or less efficient appliances and electronics with Energy Star appliances and electronics.

 - Encourage and incentivize public transportation use, carpooling, biking and walking to work.

-- Green your fleet by downsizing, switching to alternative fuel, going or hybrid vehicles.
+- Green your fleet by downsizing, switching to alternative fuel, or using hybrid vehicles.